 With so many dishes and variations in the traditional Italian cuisine, a person not used to it can easily get confused on how to design a menu for an Italian dinner.
 Therefore, it is best to do it thematically, for example, chose a city that hosts can learn about and its culinary customs.

 Another thematic selection is “what goes with what”.
 If the pasta chosen as entree does not contain ground meat or any red meat, it goes well with white wine.
 It can be light or full-bodied according to the sauce – whether they are more liquid or thicker, spicy.

-By the way, for the pasta maybe it’s not a good idea to chose spaghetti or other long shapes.
+By the way, for the italian pasta maybe it’s not a good idea to chose spaghetti or other long shapes.
 Italians are used to skillfully twirling their forks in the plates but the 40-centimeter-long spaghetti can provoke a problem for the rest of the guests.
 Besides, among pasta, a knife is used only for lasagna.
 And don’t serve big portions.

 White wine in the Italian dinner

 White wine is also suitable for fish if it was chosen as a main course.
 It goes well with light entrees – vegetables, cheese, etc. If you’ve chosen heavier foods and appetizers, red wine is perfect with them.
 It can also be chosen per levels – lighter and more full-bodied.
 Rosé is almost an universal wine, there are also dessert wines.